Gowthamreddyk12/student-task-management/README.md

 ## Overview
 This project is a backend application developed using Python to manage student tasks.
 It provides REST APIs that allow users to create, view, update, and delete tasks.
-The system is designed by following serverless architecture principles and cloud-ready design.
+The system is designed following serverless architecture principles and cloud-ready design.

 ---